1. FC Saarbrücken: Reserve team

 The club's reserve team, now the 1.
 FC Saarbrücken II, playing as the 1.
 FC Saarbrücken Amateure until 2005 during the times the senior side played in professional football, first made an appearance in the Ehrenliga Saarland from 1948 to 1951.
 It made a reappearance in the highest league of the state in 1986, now the tier four Verbandsliga Saarland and won the league in 1988.
 Nine seasons in the Oberliga Südwest, now the Oberliga Rheinland-Pfalz/Saar followed.
 The team was relegated from the Oberliga in 1997, 2001 and 2007 to return each time a short while later.
 In 2002 it won the Saarland Cup for the first and only time, thereby qualifying for the first round of the 2002–03 DFB-Pokal, where it lost to Arminia Bielefeld.
 It has been playing at this level since the last promotion in 2010, achieving a fourth-place finish as its best-ever result in 2013.

 Supporters and rivalries

 The 1.
 FC Saarbrücken ultras maintain a long-standing friendship since 1998 with the ultras of the French club Nancy.
-They also had friendly relations with fans of Fortuna Düsseldorf.
+They also had friendly relations with fans of Fortuna Düsseldorf & Austria Salzburg.
 1. FC Kaiserslautern and neighbours FC Homburg are considered to be the biggest rivals.
 More recently, rivalries with Eintracht Trier and SV Elversberg have also developed.

 The club has numerous supporter groups: Virage Est (meaning East Stand in French), Boys, SC95, Nordsaarjugend, Clique Canaille and Leone Pazzo, with around 200–300 people standing in the ultras section for matches.
 In celebration of the club's 110th birthday on 8 November 2014, the supporters created a huge tifo display.